SUNET/revoke-back/README.md

 ## Limitations

-- Currently only one user is supported, configured with `JWT_USER` and `OCSP_RESPONDER_URL`.
+- Currently only one user is supported, configured with `JWT_USER` and `OCSP_URL`.
 Multiple users could be supported e.g. by mapping JWT usernames to separate OCSP responder URLs.

 Before production: